 - Storing your stone in the oven is not recommended.
 The repeated heating and cooling of a stone that is not holding food tends to damage the seasoning.

 Cleaning my stones depends entirely on what I cook on them.
-If I bake something that doesn’t leave residues, such as naan or rolls, I just brush off any crumbs and put it away.
+If I bake something that doesn’t leave residue, such as naan or rolls, I just brush off any crumbs and put it away.

-Always allow your stone to dry completely before using or storing it
+Always allow your stone to dry completely before using or storing it.

 10 Best Oven Baking Stones

-The Pampered Chef stones that I’ve recommended below are made with a StoneFusion Formula.
+The Pampered Chef stones that I’ve recommended below are made with StoneFusion Formula.
 I love them because they’re nonporous so foods and liquids won’t soak in.
 Once cool, they’re also dishwasher safe, although cleaning them this way will take longer for a seasoned surface to develop.
 I, personally, clean them in the same way that I clean my unglazed stones.